 There are many, many types of garden spiders, but many look like this one, Argiope bruennichi.
 (Photo: Beatrice Tiberi [CC BY-ND 2.0]/Flickr)

 There are many, many species of spiders that inhabit gardens throughout the United States.
 One of the things that may prompt people to search online for information about a "garden spider" is because they've walked unsuspectingly into a large sticky web that seemed to have sprung up overnight from nowhere.
 In a sense, it did.
 Most likely, the spider in question is the black and yellow Argiope (Argiope aurantia), one of the species of orb weavers.

 Final words of advice: "Eyes, not ‘markings,' are how those in the know distinguish major groups of spiders," Crawford said.
 He suggested the websites listed below as helpful in identifying some of the spiders mentioned above:

-Should you have a confirmed spider bite, it is important to disinfect the bite site, Crawford said.
-“Any puncture can become infected by something far worse than any spider venom,” he advised.
+Should you have a confirmed spider bite, it's important to disinfect the bite site, Crawford said.
+"Any puncture can become infected by something far worse than any spider venom," he advised.

 Editor's note: This file has been updated since it was published in April 2018.